 MN Behavioral Health Medical Reserve Corp Factsheet

-Download PDF version formatted for print: MN Behavioral Health Medical Reserve Corp Factsheet (PDF: 33KB/2 pages)
+Download PDF version formatted for print: MN Behavioral Health Medical Reserve Corp Factsheet (PDF)

 Behavioral Health Medical Reserve Corp

 The Behavioral Health MRC is a statewide group of volunteer behavioral health specialists, whose mission is to support global resilience of individuals and communities, and the Incident Command System during disasters by providing expert skills in the area of behavioral health.
 Disasters in which the MN Behavioral Health MRC may be deployed include, but are not limited to, natural disasters, man-made accidents, bioterrorism, pandemics, school emergencies, and public health emergencies.

 Some of the Services That May Be Provided

 - Disaster Behavioral Health Risk Communication to assist development of disaster behavioral health messaging.

 - Disaster Education & Crisis Counseling (DCC) Services such as Psychological First Aid (PFA), Short term or long term 1-to-1 BH Counseling Services, Group BH Services, emotional support services and consultation for Emergency Responders.